 Session 1 (7/10) Personal introduction in Latin (name and country of origin).
 An introduction to the language, its history, structure and the restored and ecclesiastical (`Italianate’) pronunciations, exemplified in videos of a Harvard Commencement Day oration and videos of lessons taught by Matthew Kiel in the USA and Luigi Miraglia in Italy.
 Outline of resources available on the Web, including the Glossa and Oxford dictionaries..
 Overview of the Latin noun and verb.
 Introduction to the textbook, Chapter 1 (Charta Geographica ) Nominative, Accusative and Ablative of 1st and 2nd. declension nouns.
 3rd person present verb forms.
 Questions with ubi and –ne.

-Session 2 (14/10) Review of pronunciation.
+Session 2 (14/10) Rronunciation.
 Classroom objects.
 Classroom instructions.
-Chapter 2 (Europaet Taurus) and 3 (Minerva et Arachne(I )) Genitive and Dative case.
+Nominative, Accusative and Ablative of 1st and 2nd. declension nouns.
+Questions with ubi and –ne.
+Chapter 2 (Europaet Taurus).
 3rd person singular and plural verbs.
 Agreement of nouns and adjectives.
-Historic present.
-Full pattern for 1st declension nouns, Agreement of nouns and adjectives.
+Historic present..
 Formulae for starting and ending letters, Giving and receiving objects.

 Session 4 (4/11) Revision of asking for and giving personal names.
 Chapters 5 (Minerva et Arachne (III)) Imperfect tense of 1st and 2nd conjugation and of sum.
 Dative of possession and interest.
 Use of Cambridge website for additional reading practice.